NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

     <b>Exercise</b>: Add a stack layout to the login screen
 </h4>

-In `app.component.ts`, add a `<StackLayout>` element within your component’s `template` property.
+Open `app/app.component.ts`, and add a `<StackLayout>` element within your component’s `template` property.
 The full component should now look like this:

 ``` JavaScript
 @Component({